 In April 2010, shortly after U.S. and Mexican authorities had broken up a human smuggling ring that had been operating along the border between Arizona and Mexico, Allen declared: “I think we’re getting absolutely mixed messages.
-I saw that just yesterday, First Lady Michelle Obama said she wants to see immigration reform happen, and then we wake up this morning and we have ICE raids intensively throughout the state of Arizona.”
+I saw that just yesterday, First Lady Michelle Obama said she wants to see immigration reform happen, and then we wake up this morning and we have ICE [Immigration & Customs Enforcement] raids intensively throughout the state of Arizona.”
 Allen also said that such aggressiveness by federal agents would inevitably cause illegal aliens to refrain from alerting law-enforcement to crimes they might witness.
 “If communities are afraid to call the police to let them know about criminal activity, criminal activity is going to go right to those neighborhoods,” she asserted.

 In September 2010, Allen dismissed what she called “this whole myth of criminality” by immigrants, legal and illegal.
 “A safe community has a high immigrant population,” she emphasized.
-(In fact, however, the violent crime rates of illegal aliens in the U.S. are astronomical.)

 In October 2011, Allen announced that she would be stepping down as executive director of BAN the following month, and that in January 2012 she would begin a six-month term as interim director of the Southern Border Communities Coalition’s Arizona chapter.
 Upon leaving BAN, Allen said she was most proud of the fact that she had been able to establish an organization composed mostly of illegal aliens.
 “While there may be fear,” she explained, “people still are willing to take the risks that are necessary to assert their human rights and assert their basic dignity,” and “to work to try to make our communities better for everybody.”

-Since April 2013, Allen has served as the director of Chispa, the League of Conservation Voters‘ Latino outreach program, where she works “to bring and build the voices of Latino communities to the fight against climate change.”
+Since April 2013, Allen has served as the national director of Chispa, the League of Conservation Voters‘ Latino outreach program, where she works “to bring and build the voices of Latino communities to the fight against climate change.”

 In 2016 Allen criticized the conservative Libre Initiative, which professes to “advanc[e] the principles and values of economic freedom to empower the U.S. Hispanic community.”
 Libre’s support for “free-market policies,” she said disparagingly, signaled that the group was opposed to federal limits on carbon pollution from power plants, and to other measures designed to limit climate change.